UCMercedGameDevelopmentClub/UnityDinoGame/README.md

 ### Creating a floor
 1. Drag `floor.png` to the hierarchy
+2. Set position to x: -8 and Y:-0.63
-2. Add a BoxCollider2D and RigidBody2D components to the floor.
+3. Add a BoxCollider2D and RigidBody2D components to the floor.
-3. Set the Body Type to Static.
+4. Set the Body Type to Static.
-4. Move the Transform of the floor to under the player.
+5. Move the Transform of the floor to under the player.

 #### Restricting player jumps
 Currently the player can jump whenever, where ever.
 We want to make sure the player can only jump on the ground.